brho/akaros/GETTING_STARTED.md

 directory of your choosing where the toolchain will be installed (more on that in Section 3.1 below).

+I also suggest running `scripts/one-time-setup.sh`, once per `git clone`.
+This performs various checks and other setup.
+Check it out for details.

 The first step is to configure the kernel.
 Targets like `config`, `menuconfig`, and some of the other KBuild targets work.
 Defconfig gives you a default configuration.
 For example, to config for 64-bit x86: